anotheruser1458/IC_protobot/README.md

 ## Overview

 This is a clone of the shared project repository made by the members of the [University of Hawaii Robotic Space Exploration Team](https://manoa.hawaii.edu/uh-vip/project/robotic-space-exploration-rose-vip/).
-Our team's goal is to creat a six wheeled robot that can drive, operate a manipulator arm, detect life, and autonomously navigate which we will officially enter into the University Rover Challenge(link), June 2022.
+Our team's goal is to creat a six wheeled robot that can drive, operate a manipulator arm, detect life, and autonomously navigate which we will officially enter into the [University Rover Challenge](https://urc.marssociety.org/home), June 2022.
 This repository contains the software module prototypes which we worked diligently on in order to prove the architectural concepts laid out in our Critical Design Review(link).

 Contributors: Maxwell Pauly, Bret Witt, Ashten Akemoto, Jacob Sequeira, Jeraldine Milla, Stephanie Alemore, and Zolbo Tomita.